-Parents should carefully include only the basic things and make the curriculum fun enough so that it’ll inspire the children to learn and know more.
+Parents should carefully include only basic things and make the curriculum fun enough.
+It will inspire the children to learn and know more.
 You may start the day by reading some religious stories to the kids and then move to the academics.
-Try to build up good character in your child from an early age so that they carry on the behavior later in their lives as well.
+Try to build up good character in your child from an early age so that they carry on.

-Preschool is a very important time as the children are gradually getting to know about their surroundings so they should be given enough opportunities to grow with proper care.
-The kids should be given time to play and explore the world around them and at this age, they’ll mostly learn better through games and fun rather than formal lessons.
+Preschool is a very important time as the children are gradually getting to know about their surroundings.
+We should give them enough opportunities to grow with proper care.
+Parents should give time to play and explore the world around them and at this age.
+They’ll mostly learn better through games and fun rather than formal lessons.

-As the children are very young during preschool, they shouldn’t be given too much pressure or forced to follow a rigorous routine.
-Parents should definitely follow a structured way to teach the kids, however, they shouldn’t be pressurized at such a tender age.
+As the children are very young during preschool, they should enjoy without much pressure to follow a rigorous routine.
+Parents should definitely follow a structured way to teach the kids.
+However, they shouldn’t pressurize at such a tender age.

 - What is the right age for the children to start preschool?

 Ans: Children aged between 3 to 5 years are suitable enough to start their preschool education.

 - What subjects should I include in the preschool curriculum?

 Ans: The preschool curriculum should be simple and most games.
 The curriculum should be designed in a way where children can learn basic numeric digits, alphabets, rhymes, etc. through play-based lessons.
 Along with educational values, parents should also focus on building their relationship with the children and develop their moral values.
 It helps them grow up to be good human beings.

 - Which lessons are helpful for the motor development of the children?